-Curiosity is an efficient catalyst for the success of every adventure, every acquisition whether it be a new subject or a skill.
-The dictionary defines curiosity as a strong desire to know or learn something.
-Now we are living in a century where everything is fast-moving.
-Each day when we wake up we have a feeling that our world is going to be turned upside down with the snap of a finger.
-Such is the swiftness of development happening around us.
-The unpredictability of the events that we have to face today is evident from the emergence and rapid spread of novel coronavirus.
-So in a world that is unpredictable and swift, we must ask ourselves the question “Are we curious enough to tackle the challenges of the new era???
+Curiosity is an efficient catalyst for the success of every adventure, every acquisition, whether it be a new subject or a skill.
+The dictionary defines curiosity as the strong desire to know or learn something.
+We are living in a century where everything is fast-moving.
+Each day when we wake up, we feel that our world is going to be turned upside down with the snap of a finger.
+So in a world that is unpredictable and swift, we must ask ourselves the question, “Are we curious enough to tackle the challenges of the new era?

 When we go behind searching for the history of great inventions, we can see one thing in common; almost all of them had been driven simply by curiosity.
 Curiosity can be considered as the eldest of all learning.
-Childhood is a phase where kids are immensely curious they ask a lot of questions.
-When we were young we asked a lot of ‘WHYS’ that always irritated our parents.
-But somewhere along the crooked alleys of our education system that questioning ability was lost.
-We are making our kids think within a strict structure that is given invisible boundaries.
+Childhood is a phase where kids are curious to ask many questions.
+When we were young, we asked a lot of ‘WHYS’ that always irritated our parents.
+But we stopped asking questions as we grew up, thanks to our education system.
 The structure of our education system is so rigid that there is no adequate space for creativity and innovation.
 We must make our education system student-friendly by giving them enough time to pursue their interests.